harsh6768/aws-lambda-studious/README.md

         })
         };

- 4. function_2 will recieve the payload that we have sent using the function_1 .We will some operation and after that we      will return some value as a response.
+      b. function_2 will recieve the payload that we have sent using the function_1 .We will some operation and after that          we will return some value as a response.

         exports.handler = function(event, context) {

            console.log('Lambda function_2 Received event:', JSON.stringify(event, null, 2));

            context.succeed('Hello ' + event.name);  // it will return the value to the function_1
         };